Barbro Sachs-Osher

-Barbro Sachs-Osher (born 21 May 1940) is the Swedish Consul General in San Francisco and a well-known philanthropist, chair of the Bernard Osher Foundation and of the Barbro Osher Pro Suecia Foundation.
+Barbro Sachs-Osher (born 21 May 1940) is a former Swedish honorary consul general in Los Angeles and San Francisco and a well-known philanthropist, chair of the Bernard Osher Foundation and of the Barbro Osher Pro Suecia Foundation.

 Biography

 Osher was born in Stockholm to a Swedish family, the second of four daughters of Ingrid (née Julin) and Bo Klint.
 As her father was a military officer, she moved around Sweden from Stockholm to Linköping and then to Skövde.
 He later became the head of the Göta Kanal Company and the family moved to Motala where Osher attended high school and then went on to Stockholm University.
 In 1962, she became an intern with the Ambassador Program offered by the Swedish State Department; and during the summer, visited the United States with a scholarship for a program called Experiments in International Living where she lived with four different families in Kennebunkport, Maine (where she met her future husband Bernard Osher).
 In 1964, she returned to Sweden and completed her studies, graduating with a major in German and minors in English and Political Science from Stockholm University.
 After graduation, she worked at a number of jobs: as specialty book editor for the Bonnier/Forum Publishing House; then at several advertising companies, Svenska Telegrambyrån until 1975, Ekström & Lindmark, and then Hera.
 She then moved to the United States and worked for the Swedish Tourist Board as its US representative for three years.
 In 1983, she became the representative for the Swedish Royal Academy of Engineering Sciences in the Western United States.
-From 1995 to 1998 she served as the Consul General of Sweden in Los Angeles.
+From 1995 to 1998 she served as the Honorary Consul General of Sweden in Los Angeles.